 Assets, assets everywhere

-Another challenge—which some designers might neglect before it becomes a real headache—is the management of growing asset collections.
+Another challenge—which some designers may neglect before it becomes a real headache—is the management of growing asset collections.
 But, when you're dealing with a lot of digital files and trying to track, say, the latest version of a social banner, an outdated icon that should be archived, or templates for each type of files, it becomes almost impossible without a system to store and maintain all design files.

 However, the biggest headache of them all is, arguably, safeguarding brand identity.
 It’s a critical mission for design teams to keep the brand style consistent across all channels and the power of branding is what can make or break your brand story.